bl1231/bilbomd-worker/README.md

 # bilbomd-worker

-Processes BilboMD jobs and run CHARMM, FoXS, and MultiFoXS
+Depending on where it is deployed, `bilbomd-worker` will process BilboMD jobs and run CHARMM, FoXS, and MultiFoXS or it will coordinate the running of your jobs on NERSC/Perlmutter via the SLURM queueing system.

 ## `bilbomd-worker` Description

 `bilbomd-worker` is a simple [Typescript](https://www.typescriptlang.org/) NodeJS "worker" app that watches a BullMQ queue for incoming jobs.
 When a new job appears in the queue it will launch a sequence of processing tasks using CHARMM, FoXS, and MultiFoXS.
 The results will then be bundled up as a `results.tar.gz` file.
 The job progress will be updated in the main MongoDB database as well as in the BullMQ system (which uses Redis behind the scenes to store queue data).
+If deployed to NERSC, it will use the [Superfacility API](https://docs.nersc.gov/services/sfapi/) to submit and monitor jobs on Perlmutter.

 ## BilboMD processing pipeline